-But fiber is more than just a buzzword — it’s first major upgrade for home Internet plans since broadband replaced dial-up in the late 90s.
-The speed upgrade is just as dramatic, offering “gigabit” service more than 10x faster than traditional cable and DSL.
+‘Fiber’ is more than just a buzzword — it’s the first major upgrade to home internet plans since broadband replaced dial-up in the late 90s.
+The speed upgrade is just as dramatic, offering gigabit service of up to 1000 Mbps, more than 10x faster than traditional cable and DSL.

 |Deals||Price Monthly||Internet Speed||Phone|

-If you looking to compare plans, make sure to check out our detailed guide on the latest Verizon Fios deals and promotions.
+If you're looking to compare plans, make sure to check out our detailed guide on the latest Verizon Fios deals and promotions.

-Fios is famous for providing an end-to-end optical fiber network.
+Verizon Fios is a 100% fiber-optic network.
 Fiber cables are the gold standard for transporting digital data, far superior to “analog” options like coaxial cable (think TV) and DSL (think landline phones).

-Verizon Fios took that risk, and it’s been paying off for them.
-They’re consistently rated one of the best-liked providers in the country, and competing cable providers are struggling to earn customers in areas where they overlap.
+Verizon Fios is consistently rated one of the top fiber internet providers in the country, and competing cable providers are struggling to earn customers in areas where they overlap.

-If the Internet is an “information superhighway,” bandwidth can be thought of as lanes on that highway.
+If the internet is an “information superhighway,” think of bandwidth as lanes on that highway.
 The more lanes you have, the more efficient it is for traffic to spread out and move as quickly as possible.

 In this analogy, Fios is an Interstate network.
 Cable is a local highway route, and DSL is a winding country road.